plinss/acmebot/README.md

 This may be omitted.
 * 'dhparam_size' specifies the number of bits to use for custom Diffie-Hellman paramaters for the certificate.
 The default value is the value specified in the 'settings' section.
-Custom Diffie-Hellman paramaters may be ommitted from the certificate by setting this to '0'.
+Custom Diffie-Hellman paramaters may be ommitted from the certificate by setting this to '0' or 'null'.
 The value should be at least equal to half the number of bits used for the private key.
 * 'ecparam_curve' specified the curve used for elliptical curve paramaters.
 The default value is the value specified in the 'settings' section.
-Custom elliptical curve paramaters may be ommitted from the certificate by setting this to an empty string or 'null'.
+Custom elliptical curve paramaters may be ommitted from the certificate by setting this to 'null'.
+* 'key_types' specifies the types of keys to create for this certificate.
+The default value is all available key types.
+Provide a list of key types to restrict the certificate to only those types.
+Available types are 'rsa' and 'ecdsa'.
-* 'key_size' specifies the number of bits to use for the certificate's private key.
+* 'key_size' specifies the number of bits to use for the certificate's RSA private key.
 The default value is the value specified in the 'settings' section.
+RSA certificates can be turned off by setting this value to '0' or 'null'.
+* 'key_curve' specifies the curve to use for ECDSA private keys.
+The default value is the value specified in the 'settings' section.
+Available curves are 'secp256r1', 'secp384r1', and 'secp521r1'.
+ECDSA certificates can be turned off by setting this value to 'null'.
 * 'expiration_days' specifies the number of days that the backup private key should be considered valid.
 The default value is the value specified in the 'settings' section.
 When the backup key reaches this age, the tool will notify the user that a key rollover should be performed, or automatically rollover the private key if 'auto_rollover' is set to 'true'.
-Automatic rollover and expiration notices can be disabled by setting this to '0'.
+Automatic rollover and expiration notices can be disabled by setting this to '0' or 'null'.
 * 'auto_rollover' specifies if the tool should automatically rollover the private key when it expires.
 The default value is the value specified in the 'settings' section.
 * 'hpkp_days' specifies the number of days that HPKP pins should be cached by clients.
 The default value is the value specified in the 'settings' section.
+HPKP pin files can be turned off by setting this value to '0' or 'null'.
 * 'pin_subdomains' specifies whether the 'includeSubdomains' directive should be included in the HPKP headers.
 The default value is the value specified in the 'settings' section.